JeremiahKaren/35percent.github.io/_posts/2016-05-07-southwark-in-bottom-3-boroughs-for-affordable-housing-delivery.md

 __Footnotes:__

 [^1]: Actually it's worse: the figure is improved to -5% by taking account of the 75 affordable rent units - a tenure which Southwark specifically excludes from its housing and planning policies.
+Neither does the figure take into account the loss of council homes lost through the right to buy during that period.

 [^2]: See [Council Assembly Question 1, 26 Jan 2016](http://moderngov.southwark.gov.uk/documents/s59593/Members%20questions%20with%20responses.pdf).
 NB: only 21 of the 75 Willow Walk homes are social rented council homes, the remainder is temporary accommodation at higher rents. ↩